dipree/github-markdown/README.md

 ```

 ## Line Breaks
-Use a backslash, two or more spaces or a `<br>` at the and of a line, then type return to define a line break.
+Use a backslash or two or more spaces at the end of a line, then type return to define a line break.

+> **Note**
-Note, that this works inconsistently in Markdown documents versus comments.
+> This works inconsistently in Markdown documents versus comments.
 In a comment, a soft line break (return) will render a line break.

 first line\
 second line